uoou/AWildernessOfDragons/README.md

 *An essay composed for a volume of [essays in honour of Verlyn Flieger](http://sacnoths.blogspot.co.il/2015/05/verlyn-flieger-festschrit-call-for.html)*

-Researched and written collaboratively by Simon J. Cook, Oliver Stegen, and anyone else who cares to contribute.
+Researched and written collaboratively by Simon J. Cook, Oliver Stegen, Jeremiah Burns, Tom Hillman, and anyone else who cares to contribute.

 ### Tentative title and theme: 'The vision of enchantment: (far) sight in Tolkien's stories'